Bertram Armytage: Early life

 Armytage was born in Lara in 1869, the son of pastoralist Frederick William Armytage and Mary Susan Armitage.
 He grew up at Wooloomanata Station near Lara, before being educated at Geelong Grammar School and Melbourne Church of England Grammar School.
 A keen sportsman, he paddled a canoe from Melbourne to Geelong, before carrying it to the Barwon River, then rowing along the Barwon to Port Phillip Bay and back to Melbourne.
 He would later travel to England, where he attended Jesus College, Cambridge.
 He rowed for the college, earning first place in the Lent Races of 1888.
 After college he returned to Australia, where he worked on his father's station, as well as a station in Queensland.

 Military career

 While in Victoria, he joined the Victorian Militia serving in the artillery, before travelling back to England, where he joined the 6th Dragoon Guards as a second lieutenant.
 In 1899, his unit was sent to South Africa to fight in the Second Boer War.
-He earnt the Queen's South Africa Medal for his efforts, before resigning his commission at the end of the war, returning to Australia.
+He earned the Queen's South Africa Medal for his efforts, before resigning his commission at the end of the war, returning to Australia.